zoubohao/Deepurify/README.md

 2. **[Hmmer](http://hmmer.org/download.html)** v.3.3.1 (Detecting conserved single-copy marker genes)
 3. **[CheckM](https://github.com/Ecogenomics/CheckM/wiki/)** v 1.2.2 (Evaluate the quality of MAGs)
 **Note**: Installing the correct version of **pplacer** is essential to avoid errors when running CheckM.
-            Failure to do so may result in errors during execution CheckM.
+            Failure to do so may result in errors during the execution of CheckM.
             We utilized pplacer version "v1.1.alpha19" in our work.
 4. **[PyTorch](https://pytorch.org/)** v2.0.1 + cu118 (GPU version)